pzstar/mini-ajax-woo-cart/readme.txt

 For premium upgrade, please click below link <br>
 <a href="https://1.envato.market/2rKYB0">WooCommerce Cart</a>&nbsp;&nbsp;<a href="https://demo.hashthemes.com/ultimate-woocommerce-cart/slide-in-cart/">Demo Site</a>&nbsp;&nbsp;<a href="https://hashthemes.com/documentation/ultimate-woocommerce-cart-documentation/">Documentation</a>

+== Frequently Asked Questions ==
+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/9e5fc0df-7832-4e0d-b8a1-a6a7ef4554a8)

 == Changelog ==
 = 1.3.1 - 3 Mar, 2025  =
 * Translation fixes